Ekram-20/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-This is the project of NLP Course.
-The objective is to classify the Arabic reviews as either positive or negative.
+This is the project for NLP Course which classifies the Arabic reviews as positive or negative.

 ## Data set Link